pnp/blog/content/weekly-agenda/24-05-13/index.md

 ---

+### Power Platform monthly Community Call - 17th of April

+Typically demos here are from the community by the community.
+You are welcome to demo here 👋

+* Wednesday, 17th of April, 8:00 AM PT / 4:00 PM GMT
+* Download the [recurring invite](https://aka.ms/powerplatformcommunitycall) or [join the call](https://aka.ms/PowerPlatformMonthlyCall) we'd love to see you in the call!
+* If you can't make it this time, you can watch the recording recording from here: [Microsoft 365 & Power Platform Community - Power Platform calls](https://www.youtube.com/watch?v=qLM6MChvrOk&list=PLR9nK3mnD-OVHNx67Q2Uxe7wodTnjHguz)

+Demos:

+* Improve efficiency of workflow using Canvas Pages in Dynamics 365 - Example Schedule Assistant ​– [Nils Goldenstein](https://www.linkedin.com/in/nils-goldenstein/) (Prodware) | @The365Developer​
+* Tips to condense & improve your Power Fx code​ – [Charles Sexton](https://www.linkedin.com/in/charlie-sexton/) (Bridgeall) | @chumleesockson​
+* Broadcast notifications for model driven apps ​– [Gilles Bandza](https://www.linkedin.com/in/gillesbandza/) (IBM) | @jeelig​

+Also: 📷 Picture Time with community in Together Mode!

+**Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

+---

-### Microsoft 365 & Power Platform bi-weekly community Call - 9th of May
+### Viva Connections & SharePoint Framework bi-weekly community Call - 16th of May

-* Thursday, 9th of May, 8:00 AM PT / 3:00 PM GMT
+* Thursday, 16th of May 2024, 8:00 AM PT / 3:00 PM GMT
-* Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
+* Download the [recurring invite](https://aka.ms/spdev-spfx-call) or [join the call](https://aka.ms/spdev-spfx-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)

 Demos this time

-* [Mohammed Amer](https://www.linkedin.com/in/mohammad3mer/) (Atea Global Services) - Automate SharePoint pages translation by leveraging Azure AI Translator service
-* [Warieta Gift Ejovwoke](https://www.linkedin.com/in/giftwarieta/) (Flutterwave) - Building an Estate Passcode generator app with Power Apps and Power Automate
+* [Denis Molodtsov](https://www.linkedin.com/in/molodtsovd/) (CleverPoint) - Reusing SharePoint CSS classes in SPFx and Column Formatting
+* [Guido Zambarda](https://www.linkedin.com/in/guidozam/) (PiaSys) - Share data between SPFx web parts
+* [Adam Wójcik](https://www.linkedin.com/in/adam-w%C3%B3jcik-9b7777a6/) (Hitachi Energy)  -  SharePoint Framework Toolkit v3.0.0 release - build and manage your SPFx solutions with ease

 Also: 📷 Picture Time with community in Together Mode!

 **Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

 ---